 Letter of support for CalVTP - will be posted on web site

 Roger Sternberg regarding bumblebee and yellow-legged.
-Followed up telling we are working on it.
+Followed up telling him we are working on it.

 Stephan Birdman with FSC wanted us to vouch for Red River and Beaty project.
 No current knowledge of the area he was interested in.
 FSC and SFI reach out to organizations to ask questions of practices.